Australian Capital Territory Consolidated Acts

 (d) if the person is to be allowed to work—to decide the nature of the work, the place of employment and the employer;

-(e) to give, for the person, a consent required for a medical procedure or other treatment (other than a prescribed medical procedure);
+(e) to give, for the person, a consent required for a medical procedure or other treatment (including medical research or low-risk research but not including a prescribed medical procedure or medical treatment mentioned in paragraph (f));